On-premise

 -

-Use the email address and password you’ve configured to log in to Axoflow Console.
+Use the email address and password you got or set in the installation step to log in to Axoflow Console.

 Axoflow Console service reference